Sajjad1007/Penguin-Fashion/readme.md

 ## Technologies Used

 1. **HTML5:** Markup language for structuring the website with clean and semantic coding.
-2. **CSS3:** Stylesheet for custom styling, animations and layout design.
-3. **Tailwind CSS:** Utility-first CSS framework for fast and responsive styling.
+2. **Tailwind CSS:** Utility-first CSS framework for fast and responsive styling.
-4. **DaisyUI:** Tailwind-based component library for pre-styled UI elements.
+3. **DaisyUI:** Tailwind-based component library for pre-styled UI elements.

 ## How To Use